HelloblueAI/.github/profile/README.md

 Are you passionate about technology and its potential to change the world?
 Join us!
 Here's how you can get involved:
 - **Contribute:** Dive into our projects on GitHub, fork repositories, propose changes, or identify and report issues.
 For collaboration opportunities, inquiries, or more information, please reach out to us.

-🛠️🔃 Slack: Send an email for the invitation link.
+🛠️🔃 Slack: Send us an email for the invitation link.